lcp

 What Are Teriyaki Noodles?

-Teriyaki noodles are a Japanese-inspired dish that combines stir-fried noodles with a flavorful, sweet-savory teriyaki sauce.
+Teriyaki noodles are a Japanese-inspired dish that combines stir-fried noodles with a flavorful, sweet-savory teriyaki sauce, often finished with vegetables and a protein such as chicken, beef, shrimp, or tofu.

 Choosing the Best Noodles for Your Teriyaki Dish